Jorge Soler Player Props: Marlins vs. Blue Jays

 Jorge Soler At The Plate

-- Among qualified hitters, he ranks 75th in batting average, while his on-base percentage ranks 23rd and he is eighth in slugging.
+- Among qualified batters, he ranks 74th in batting average, while his on-base percentage ranks 26th and he is sixth in slugging.

-- Soler will look to extend his five-game hitting streak.
-He's batting .333 with one homer in his last outings.
+- Soler will look to extend his six-game hitting streak.
+He's batting .313 with two homers during his last games.

+- In 60.9% of his 69 games this season, Soler has picked up at least one hit.
+He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.